It’s beginning to look a lot like Christmas!

 What You Get

-- twelve full-sized PDF patterns (no enlarging needed)
+- twelve full-sized PDF patterns delivered by email (no enlarging needed)

 - a complete color and stitch guide